 - BurgerFi expects that you will need to pay deposits for your local utilities, such as telephone, electricity, and gas, and your landlord may require you to pay a security deposit.

 - These amounts are based on the cost of adapting BurgerFi’s prototypical architectural and design plans to remodel and finish-out the Restaurant and the cost of leasehold improvements.

-- The low estimate assumes a “second generation” restaurant space (meaning the space was formerly a restaurant) of 2,500 square feet and the high estimate assumes a “first generation” restaurant space (meaning that a restaurant has never been operated at the space) of 3,500 square feet, with leasehold improvements ranging from $134 to $165 per square foot (which includes an average tenant improvement allowance of $25 per square foot).
+- The low estimate assumes a “second generation” restaurant space (meaning the space was formerly used as a restaurant) of 2,200 square feet and the high estimate assumes a “first generation” restaurant space (meaning that a restaurant has never been operated at the space) of 3,000 square feet, with leasehold improvements ranging from $110 to $140 per square foot (which includes an average tenant improvement allowance of $25 per square foot).

-- The equipment you will need for your Restaurant includes a point of sale (POS) computer system and digital menu boards, reach-in refrigerators and freezer, walk-in cooler, grills, fryers, prep tables, ice cream and custard equipment, and smallwares.
+- The equipment you will need for your Restaurant includes a point of sale (POS) computer system and digital menu boards, reach-in refrigerators and freezer, walk-in cooler, grills, fryers, prep tables, custard equipment, and smallwares.

 - It may be possible to lease some of these items, which will lower the amounts shown.